iluwatar/java-design-patterns/abstract-factory/README.md

 Real-world example

 > To create a kingdom we need objects with a common theme.
-The elven kingdom needs an elven king, elven castle and elven army whereas the orcish kingdom needs an orcish king, orcish castle, and orcish army.
+The elven kingdom needs an elven king, elven castle, and elven army whereas the orcish kingdom needs an orcish king, orcish castle, and orcish army.
 There is a dependency between the objects in the kingdom.

 In plain words